 Extra Virgin Olive Oil

 Olive oil sourced from Italy and Spain now faces a 10% tariff, but that could rise to 20% in July if reciprocal tariffs are put in place.
-As of April, Sam's Club and Walmart have the best regular prices on name-brand Pompeian Extra Virgin Olive Oil ($0.28 and $0.37 per ounce, respectively, for the big 68-ounce bottles).
+As of May 1, you'll find the best regular prices on name-brand Extra Virgin Olive Oil (EVOO) at Sam's Club and Walmart ($0.28 or $0.37 per ounce, respectively).

-Keep in mind that extra virgin olive oil is usually pricier than non-virgin olive oil (and others that are made from a blend).
-Alternatives like grapeseed oil will have a lower unit cost (around $0.24 per ounce).
+Keep in mind that EVOO is usually priced higher than non-virgin olive oil and others that are made from a blend (even if their label says "pure").
+Alternatives like grapeseed oil will have a lower unit cost, around $0.24 per ounce.

 What You Should Pay: $0.37 per ounce or less